ibm-cloud-docs/vpc/vsi_is_profiles.md

 Very High Memory profiles offer 1 vCPU to 14 GiB of RAM to host small to medium-sized in-memory databases, OLAP services such as SAP NetWeaver, and other memory intensive applications.
 All Very High Memory profiles are provisioned with temporary SSD-backed [instance storage](/docs/vpc?topic=vpc-instance-storage) at no additional charge.
 The following Very High Memory profiles are available on Intel&reg; x86 processors.

+>

+- The vx2d profiles are on the Cascade Lake processors.

 | Instance profile | vCPU | Cores | GiB RAM | Bandwidth cap (Gbps) | Instance storage (GB) |
 |---------|---------|---------|---------|---------|---------|
 | vx2d-2x28 | 2 | 1 | 28 | 4 | 1x60 |